 While you might already have significant strategies focused on customer experience (and rightly so), employee experience is often treated as an afterthought or not considered at all.
 But focusing on one without the other can be like filling a bucket with a hole in the side of it – because your employee experience directly influences your customer experience, as well as your employee engagement, retention, performance and development.

-There’s also a huge cultural shift right now towards finding positive employee experiences.
+There’s also a huge cultural shift right as an increasing amount of organisations are attempting to implement and drive exceptional employee experiences.
 In the midst of what media outlets are branding ‘the Great Resignation’, millions of workers worldwide are considering whether they feel genuinely supported and valued by their employer – and prepared to walk if they don’t.

 So how do we focus on attracting, and just as importantly retaining, top talent through an improved employee experience?
 Digital transformation can significantly improve the employee experience and ease many of the pressures and frustrations for employees, in the following ways.

 Flexible and hybrid work is here to stay, even as we slowly ease out of pandemic arrangements.
-3 out of 10 Aussie businesses currently allow staff to work remotely, and 80% of these businesses believe the trend will continue long term.
 75% of Australian workers expect that employers will support future work-from-home plans, optimally around two days per week so they can still have face-to-face time with colleagues.

 The key to this is digital transformation and integration of your communication and collaboration tools, with modern intranet CMS software that can be tailored to your organisation’s ways of working.

-The digital workplace that truly supports flexible work will be “always on”, provide an enterprise-level search experience, and make collaboration second nature from any location or device.
+To deliver a great digital employee experience that truly supports flexible work, a company's digital workplace must be 'always on'.
+It should also provide an enterprise-level search experience and make collaboration second nature from any location or device.
 Any siloed information should be converted to one central database, so it can be accessed by whoever needs it via personalised permissions based on their role, project or team.

 Consulting with your employees about the best ways to support them has become increasingly important, particularly as the pandemic has introduced new and diverse pressures such as home schooling, changed working conditions and fluctuating job requirements.